if-Team/Pool/README.md

   Yeah, I know.
 Please point out my mistakes with issues or commit comment, I'll be very appreciative of it.

-**This project is under Apache License verseion 2.
+**This project is under Apache License 2.0.
 Please read LICENSE file in project root directory.**